 - But for Me, It Was Tuesday: Evil Memory Lapse

 - The Butler Did It: Jason tries (and fails) to invoke this trope in "Blame it on the Butler"

-- Butt Monkey: Adam in the two tongue twister skits, "Dana's Dead" and "Robbing Roger".
-In one Jason spits water in his face repeatedly, in the other Jason throws goop and feathers in his face repeatedly.
+- Butt-Monkey: Adam in the two tongue twister skits, "Dana's Dead" and "Robbing Roger".
+In one Jason spits water in his face repeatedly, in the other Jason tars and feathers him in his face repeatedly.

 - Clingy Jealous Girl: Peter Pan's shadow.

 - John Gibson in "The Treatment"